 - Book Finder: This website indexes books that are for sale all over the internet.
 You can search by author, title, and ISBN.
 Then, you can search by individual entry across many sites.
 It’s useful when you’re having trouble finding a particular title or if you just want to find the cheapest option.

-Here are our favorite services for audiobooks:
+Here are our favorite audiobook services:

 - Audiobooks.com: This popular audiobook hub has thousands of books and podcasts available for download.
 You subscribe for a monthly fee, and then you can check out two books every month.
 There are also special offers if you want to purchase more.